-Freeze raw meat and poultry products until you are ready to use them.
+Freeze raw meat and poultry products until ready for use.
 Methods to thaw raw food for pet consumption varies slightly in comparison to methods for human consumption.
 Frozen food can be thawed by being placed in the refrigerator, which is the most common and recommended method for pet and human consumption.

 Dogs and cats are equipped to handle higher bacteria loads than humans.
 In contrast to methods used to thaw food for human consumption, pet food can be thawed in a bowl on the countertop.
 However, it is not recommended to thaw raw pet food in water because the nutrients will leach into the surrounding water if the container or bag has holes.
 Lastly, do not microwave raw food for pet consumption as this will begin cooking the food.

 Maintaining a clean and tidy prep space is a major component in preventing cross-contamination.
-Always thoroughly sanitize after prepping food for your pet and after your pet has finished eating.
+Always thoroughly sanitize after prepping food for pets and after they have finished eating.

 Remove Uneaten Food

-If your pet does not eat all of their raw food, pickup and store the leftovers in the refrigerator to feed at the next meal.
-Do not leave raw food unattended and discard of the food if it has spoiled.
+If the pet does not eat all of their raw food, pick up and store the leftovers in the refrigerator to feed at the next meal.
+Do not leave raw food unattended and discard the food if it has spoiled.